DxCx/webpack-graphql-server/README.md

     1. exported schema as example for GraphQL Schema
     2. Working Apollo Server (webpack + tslint + tsloader)
     3. Typescript 2.0.0 => ES6
+    4. Dockerfile to make the apollo-server a container.

 Notes
 ----